go-spatial/tegola-osm/README.md

 ## Example Config

-* `config/imposm-mapping.json`: An [imposm](https://github.com/omniscale/imposm3) mapping file for mapping the osm pbf data to postgis.
+* `config/osm-imposm-mapping.json`: An [imposm](https://github.com/omniscale/imposm3) mapping file for mapping the osm pbf data to postgis.
-* `config/imposm-config.json`: An [imposm](https://github.com/omniscale/imposm3) config file for replication and srid settings.
+* `config/osm-imposm-config.json`: An [imposm](https://github.com/omniscale/imposm3) config file for replication and srid settings.
 Note that imposm config properties such as the db connection string, cache and diff directories are not specified via the config but are configured as env vars to docker instead.
-* `tegola.toml` - A [tegola](https://github.com/terranodo/tegola) configuration file for the OSM import produced by imposm.
+* `tegola-osm.toml` - A [tegola](https://github.com/terranodo/tegola) configuration file for the OSM import produced by imposm and osm land.
 * `tegola-natural-earth.toml` - A [tegola](https://github.com/terranodo/tegola) configuration file for the natural earth data import.

 ## Docker Setup